Jesmykel/Linux-Cloud-Computing-Lab/Week 1/LAB 2/README.md

 Task:

-1. Create resource group
+1. CREATE RESOURCE GROUP

 I created a resource group with the input

 az group create --name JesmykelRG1 --location Australiaeast

-2. Create virtual machine
+2. CREATE VIRTUAL MACHINE

 I created a virtual machine with the input

 az vm create --resource-group JesmykelRG1 --admin-username azureuser --image UbuntuLTS --name myVM --generate-ssh-keys

-3. Connect to VM
+3. CONNECT TO VM

 I connected to a virtual machine using the code input

 ssh azureuser@20.248.189.187

-4. Understand VM images
+4. UNDERSTAND VM IMAGES

  To view VM images i used the code input